RafalDamian/Hanoi_Tower/README.md

 # HANOI TOWER
-This litte project is inspired by polish youtuber SciFun [video](https://www.youtube.com/watch?v=iG4lHkfuu8I).
+This litte project is inspired by polish youtuber SciFun's [video](https://www.youtube.com/watch?v=iG4lHkfuu8I).
 ___
 ### About (via [Wikipedia](https://en.wikipedia.org/wiki/Tower_of_Hanoi)):
 **Tower of Hanoi** is a mathematical game or puzzle consisting of three pillars and a number of rings of various diameters, which can slide onto any rod.
 The puzzle begins with the rings stacked on one pillar in order of decreasing size, the smallest at the top, thus approximating a conical shape.
 The objective of the puzzle is to move the entire stack to the last pillar, obeying the following rules: